Surendra123A/project-QRcode/README.md

 # project-QRcode
  It is a niche tool that is used to generate QR Codes.
-Inputs ->  website link and name of the qrcode file.
+ Inputs ->  link and name of the qrcode file.
  Output -> a .png and .svg file of qrcode generated

+this program imports pyqcode package and outputs the file size in 10